 ST. LOUIS, MO 63103

-IFC Fraternity rush begins on September 3rd and ends September 19th.
+IFC Fraternity rush begins September 4th and ends September 12th.
 Visit the fraternity rush website for more information.

 The Panhellenic Council holds a formal fall recruitment process that occurs over 4 days and is a mutual selection process.
 To avoid conflicts with classes, recruitment events are held in the evenings and on weekend days.
 Registration is required and will close a week before recruitment begins.
 A $40 registration fee is required for all participants.